microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ### Update test data

-The `sample-request.json` file contains a single test data used for testing the online endpoint after deployment in the pipeline.
+The `sample-request.json` file contains a single test data used for testing the online endpoint after deployment in the workflow.
 Each example has its own `sample-request.json` file and for custom flows, it should be updated to reflect test data needed for testing.

 ## Example Prompt Run, Evaluation and Deployment Scenario